Pranav322/Brand-ly/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information..